Skip to main content

 Deep Plane Neck Lift: A surgical procedure that extends deep plane facelift techniques to the neck, releasing the platysma muscle and cervical retaining ligaments to reposition descended neck tissues.
 Creates a more defined cervicomental angle and jawline with results lasting 10-15 years.

-Common Misconceptions About Neck Lift Surgery
+What Are Common Misconceptions About Neck Lift Surgery?

 Myth: Neck lift alone can achieve the same results as facelift